tomking/brassican-bot/docs/rank-channel.md

 ## Registering

-To register for the rank system head over to #🥬-cabbage-channel  and use `/register` with the rsn of your main account.
+To register for the rank system head over to <#1143680296173195394> and use `/register` with the rsn of your main account.
 You only need to do this once for your account.
-If you need any assistance please open a support ticket here: #🎫-open-ticket.
+If you need any assistance please open a support ticket here: <#1138926885649260674>.

 ## Submitting Bonus Cabbage Confirmations

 We try to automate everything as much as possible, but certain things require you to submit proof you have completed them to get your cabbages.
-To submit rank materials (ex. proof of a combat achievement bracket completion) go to #🎫-open-ticket and use the 'Rank Submissions' button.
+To submit rank materials (ex. proof of a combat achievement bracket completion) go to <#1138926885649260674> and use the 'Rank Submissions' button.

 The following is a list of which bonus cabbage tasks require manual submission (if something isn't on this list it will automatically get added to your account the next time our system updates it -- if you are itching to get your cabbages ASAP, feel free to open a ticket and a mod can manually trigger an update for your account!)